+The system block diagram in Figure 2-1 represents the EM7411 module integrated into a host system.
 The module includes the following interfaces to the host:

-- Full_Card_Power_Off#-Input supplied to the module by the host-active-low to turn the unit off, or active-high to turn the unit on. - W_DISABLE1#-Active low input from the host to the EM7411 disables the main RF radio. - W_DISABLE2#-Active low input from the host to the EM7411 disables the GNSS radio receiver. - WAKE_ON_WAN#-Active low output used to wake the host when specific events occur. - WWAN_LED#-Active-low LED drive signal provides an indication of WAN radio ON state. - RESET#-Active low input from the host used to reset the module. - Antenna-Three RF connectors (main (Rx/Tx), GNSS, and auxiliary (diversity/MIMO/ GNSS)).
-For details, see RF Specifications on page 31. - Antenna control-Four signals that can be used to control external antenna switches. - Dynamic power control-Signal used to adjust Tx power to meet FCC SAR requirements.
-For details, see Tx Power Control on page 46.). - Dual SIM-Supported through the interface connector.
-The SIM cavities / connectors must be placed on the host device for this feature. - SIM detect-Internal pullup on the module detects whether a SIM is present or not: If a SIM is not inserted, the pin must be shorted to ground. - · If a SIM is present, the pin will be an open circuit. - USB-USB 2.0 and USB 3.0 interfaces to the host for data, control, and status information.
+- Full_Card_Power_Off#-Input supplied to the module by the host-active-low to turn the unit off, or active-high to turn the unit on. - W_DISABLE1#-Active low input from the host to the EM7411 disables the main RF radio. - W_DISABLE2#-Active low input from the host to the EM7411 disables the GNSS radio receiver. - WAKE_ON_WAN#-Active low output used to wake the host when specific events occur. - WWAN_LED#-Active-low LED drive signal provides an indication of WAN radio ON state - RESET#-Active low input from the host used to reset the module. - Antenna-Three RF connectors (main (Rx/Tx), GNSS, and auxiliary (diversity/MIMO/GNSS)).
+For details, see RF Specifications on page 36. - Antenna control-Four signals that can be used to control external antenna switches. - Dynamic power control-Signal used to adjust Tx power to meet FCC SAR requirements.
+For details, see Tx Power Control on page 52.). - Dual SIM-Supported through the interface connector.
+The SIM cavities / connectors must be placed on the host device for this feature. - SIM detect-Internal pullup on the module detects whether a SIM is present or not: - If a SIM is not inserted, the pin must be shorted to ground. - · If a SIM is present, the pin will be an open circuit. - USB-USB 2.0 and USB 3.0 interfaces to the host for data, control, and status information.